quantavil/obsidian/Testing/Selenium Basic/3 - Test Script Enhancement.md

 During script execution, your test methods (a block of statements within the @test annotation) may encounter unexpected Java exceptions like

 -   ArrayOutOfBoundsException
 -   NullPointerException
 -   ArithmeticException
 -   NoSuchElementException

+We handle exceptions in Java using try, throw and catch methods.
+1. Try block contains the statements to be monitored for exceptions.
+2. Throw keyword is used to pass the exception caught in the Try block to the catch block.
+3. Throws keyword is used to pass the exception to a catch block outside the current method.
+4. Catch block contains the statements to handle the exception.
+5. Finally block contains statements that will be executed immaterial of whether an exception was caught or not.